3 Days in Viña del Mar: An Active Traveler’s Guide + Itinerary

 Lunch + afternoon: Reñaca

-Reñaca is a beach town with lots of cafes – perfect for a long lunch, then beach time and exploring.
+Beach town energy: cafes for a long lunch, then beach time and exploring.

 Late afternoon return: Walk coastal path back to Viña